Skip to main content

 • Any way to get to any of the above (ex. if a website links to Facebook, which links to YouTube, then it counts as having YouTube links)

-• Please make sure that once you add in this tab, your app is still mostly app-based content (ex. media tabs, calendar tabs, etc).
+• Please make sure that once you add this tab, your app is still mostly app-based content (ex. media tabs, calendar tabs, etc).
 Apps with mostly web-based content (such as browser tabs and links) are not allowed by the app stores.
 If you already have a browser tab in the app, it is not typically recommended to add a second one.

 Create the tab